Breitscheidplatz: Redevelopment

 The Breitscheidplatz, still one of Berlin's most visited places, is known by many as one of the quintessential squares of Berlin.
 It presents an awkward yet typical Berlin combination of the old and the new, the cultural and commercial.

 Since the turn of the millennium, city plans developed for the Breitscheidplatz include bettering the quality for pedestrians and more public competitions for the future planning of Breitscheidplatz.
-In 2006, the automobile tunnel on Budapester Straße in front of the Bikini-Haus was closed and the pedestrian zone extended.
+In 2006, the automobile tunnel on Budapest Street in front of the Bikini-Haus was closed and the pedestrian zone extended.
 From 2010 to 2014 the Bikini-Haus was refurbished as a shopping mall and a hotel, including the redevelopment of the adjacent Zoo Palast as a multi-screen cinema complex.
 The destruction of the Schimmelpfeng-Haus began in 2009 to build the 118 m Zoofenster highrise, with offices, restaurants and a Waldorf Astoria hotel, and the neighbouring Upper West tower block, to create an attractive urban area with livable space.
 Other plans include renovating the bus station on Hardenbergplatz in front of the Bahnhof Zoo and other urban spaces in the vicinity.